Succession planning best practices: 9 steps to prepare your org for change

 Create org charts to help you visualize what you already have available within your company.
 When you add employee data to org charts, it gives you valuable insight into the current skills, certifications, and experience of your employees.
 You should also include information about the employees’ goals.
 Some may not be interested in taking on leadership roles.

-Looking at this information visually makes it easy to see where there are gaps that need to be filled from within or by looking outside the company.
+Looking at this information visually makes it easy to see where there are gaps that you need to fill, either from within or by looking outside the company.
 Keeping your org charts up to date will give you great insight as you plan for current and future needs.

 data-driven org chart example